 How to Interpret the Data

-- Outstanding Amount: The sum of the Current Balance of each loan in the originator’s portfolio.
+- Outstanding Amount: The sum of the Current Balance of each loan in the borrower’s portfolio.
 Especially for underlying assets that are not loans and in which ‘interest’ is incorporated into the outstanding balance, it may be possible (or even typical) for outstanding balance to exceed an asset’s Original Balance

 - Total Number of Assets: The count of active assets in the portfolio